-Compliance □

-Compliance in part □
+Compliance Compliance in part Explain □ Not applicable X

-Explain □

-Not applicable X

-21. The Plenary Meeting of the Board should evaluate the following once a year:

-- a) The quality and effectiveness of the Board's operation; - b) Based on the report presented to the Appointments Committee, performance of its tasks by the Board Chairman and the company's leading executive; - c) Operation of its Committees, based on the report presented by the same.
+- 21. The Plenary Meeting of the Board should evaluate the following once a year: - a) The quality and effectiveness of the Board's operation; - b) Based on the report presented to the Appointments Committee, performance of its tasks by the Board Chairperson and the company's leading executive; - c) Operation of its Committees, based on the report presented by the same.

-See sections: C.1.19 and C.1.20 Compliance X Compliance in part □ Explain 🗆
+See sections: C.1.19 and C.1.20 Compliance X

 22. All directors are able to exercise their right to collect any additional information they deem appropriate on matters within the board's remit.
-Unless the By-laws or Board Regulations provide otherwise, any such request should be addressed to the Board Secretary.
+Unless the Articles of association or Board Regulations provide otherwise, any such request should be addressed to the Board Secretary.